winnerbright/winnerbright/README.md

 Hi there!
-My name is Winner Bright and i am a Front-End Developer!
+My name is Winner Bright and i am a MultitaskER!